-The Bay area has many certified, professional data recovery companies that can help you get back your missing data.
+The San Francisco Bay area has many certified, professional data recovery companies that can help you get back your missing data.
 The list below shows those companies that are available to help you in no particular order.
-A higher position in the list doesn’t mean better reputation or higher ranking.
+A higher position in the list doesn’t mean a better reputation or higher ranking.

 You may also want to consider free data recovery software that can do the same job as the data recovery labs listed above but for less money and less inconvenience.
 All it takes in some cases is the click of a download button.
 If you’d like to explore this option before going to a physical store, then read on.
 There isn’t anything to lose in trying.
 It’s free software, after all.

 Data never truly, completely disappears—not even after it’s been deleted.
 The digital information still exists, but in an altered form.
 Barring the actual, physical destruction of a data storage device, the only way to truly destroy data is to write over it with new data so many times that the original data essentially becomes irretrievably buried.
 That is why data recovery software can retrieve your missing files, whether they’ve been accidentally lost to user error or failed software.
 Even in some cases where the physical device is broken, data recovery software can still get your stuff back.